-High residual nitrogen vegetables ('high N vegetables') are leafy, nitrogenrich brassica crops such as calabrese, Brussels sprouts and some crops of cauliflower, in which significant amounts of crop debris are returned to the soil, especially in rotations where an earlier brassica crop has been grown within the previous 12 months.
-To be available for crop uptake, this organic nitrogen must have had time to mineralise, but the nitrate produced must not have been at risk to loss by leaching.
+High residual nitrogen vegetables ('high N vegetables') are leafy, nitrogen-rich brassica crops such as calabrese, Brussels sprouts and some crops of cauliflower where significant amounts of crop debris are returned to the soil, especially in rotations where an earlier brassica crop has been grown within the previous twelve months.
+To be available for crop uptake, this organic nitrogen must have had time to mineralise but the nitrate produced must not have been at risk of loss by leaching.

-Medium residual nitrogen vegetables ('medium N vegetables') are crops such as lettuce, leeks and long-season brassicas such as Dutch white cabbage, in which a moderate amount of crop debris is returned to the soil.
+Medium residual nitrogen vegetables ('medium N vegetables') are crops such as lettuce, leeks and long-season brassicas, e.g. Dutch white cabbage, where a moderate amount of crop debris is returned to the soil.

-Low residual nitrogen vegetables ('low N vegetables') are crops such as carrots, onions, radish, swedes or turnips, in which the amount of crop residue is relatively small.
+Low residual nitrogen vegetables ('low N vegetables') are crops such as carrots, onions, radishes, swedes or turnips where the amount of crop residue is relatively small.

-Step 3.
-Select the rainfall range for the field
+Step 3: Select the rainfall range for the field

-The appropriate rainfall category should be identified, based on either annual rainfall or excess winter rainfall.
-Ideally, an estimate of excess winter rainfall is required because this is closely related to drainage by which nitrate is lost through leaching.
+The appropriate rainfall category should be identified based on either annual rainfall or excess winter rainfall.
+Ideally, an estimate of excess winter rainfall is required because this is closely related to drainage by which nitrate will be lost through leaching.
 Figure 3.3 shows long-term (1981-2010) average excess winter rainfall, which, in an average year, can be used to select the rainfall category (Table 3.14).